ladpriteshkumar/Interview-Question-Answer/Interview-Questions/README.md

 ### 5. Is it possible to view IL code ?
 Yes ✅, it’s absolutely possible to view IL (Intermediate Language) code from your compiled .NET assemblies.
 Developers often do this to understand what the compiler generated, debug performance issues, or learn how high-level C# translates into IL.

+### 6. What is the benefit of compiling in to IL code ?

 ### 3) [Data Type in C#](DataType/README.md) ? ###
 ### 2) Explain Type casting in C# ? ###